Ministry of Defence

 Ernest Sydney

 Sergeant Royal Marines HMS "Hood" Lost when the Battlecruiser was lost in action with the "Bismarck" in the Denmark Straits 24 May 1941.
 Son of Ernest & Winifred Jesse Huntington.
-Husband of Anna Huntington of Seaford Commemorated on The Portsmouth Naval Memorial, Southsea.
+Husband of Anna Huntington of Seaford No known grave.
+Commemorated on Portsmouth Naval Memorial, Southsea.

 JORDAN